 How safe are Secured Loans?

-The Consumer Credit Act 1974 regulates secured loans up to a value of £25,000 and for these a consideration period of 7 days (the cooling off period) must be provided by the lender prior to the loan funds being made available.
+The Consumer Credit Act 1974 regulates secured loans up to a value of $25,000 and for these, a considerable period of 7 days (the cooling-off period) must be provided by the lender prior to the loan funds being made available.
 Regulations under the Act cover how money is lent.
-Loans above £25,000 are unregulated.
+Loans above $25,000 are unregulated.
 When taking out a secured loan you will be asked to sign a credit agreement, which should be read carefully as the terms are binding.

 Please remember that the lender’s security on your property means that in the event of non-payment of a secured loan the lender has the right to ask the courts to enforce the sale of your property to recoup the total remaining debt.
 If you have problems making repayments on time, you should inform your lender as soon as possible and seek their advice and guidance.
 The earlier you seek their help, the more sympathetic your lender can be.
 Independent advice should also be sought, one such free, voluntary agency is the Citizens Advice Bureau.